The Unholy poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This indicates the protagonist's commitment to Gerry commits to covering the miracle story and staying in Banfield.
 He actively chooses to pursue this story despite warning signs, seeing redemption for his career., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Gerry discovers evidence that the entity isn't the Virgin Mary but something demonic.
+The analysis reveals that this crucial beat False defeat: Gerry discovers evidence that the entity isn't the Virgin Mary but something demonic.
 His attempts to expose the truth are dismissed, and he realizes the "miracles" are a trap with deadly consequences., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (76% through) represents the emotional nadir.
 Here, Father Hagan is killed by the demon during an exorcism attempt.
 Gerry realizes his exploitation of the story has enabled this evil.
 Alice is fully possessed and the entity prepares for a mass possession at a public gathering., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.